Skip to content

 ]

-django.contrib.staticfiles must be in INSTALLED_APPS for the widget's CSS and JavaScript to be served.
-A system check warning (live_translations.W001) is raised if it's missing.
+1. Required for serving the widget's CSS and JavaScript.
+A system check warning is raised if missing.

 MIDDLEWARE = [